Why is everyone talking about natural dishwashing sponges?

 -

-keeps moisture inside
+keeps moisture in

 -